Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Applications: infinite-wall equilateral triangle, square, and rectangular potential

-In the second case, Eq.~\eqref{RQD}, symmetry of the potential is dependent on the ratio $k=b/a\in(0,1]$: if $k=1$, symmetry of the problem is ${\bf C}_{4{\rm v}}$; otherwise, ${\bf C}_{2{\rm v}}$ is the symmetry of spin-independent Hamiltonian $H_0$.
+In the second case, Eq.~\eqref{RQD}, the symmetry of the potential is dependent on the ratio $k=b/a\in(0,1]$: if $k=1$, the symmetry of the problem is ${\bf C}_{4{\rm v}}$; otherwise, ${\bf C}_{2{\rm v}}$ is the symmetry of the spin-independent Hamiltonian $H_0$.
 In both situations, eigenenergies and eigenvalues can be found by using the separation of variables.
 The set of eigenenergies $\epsilon_{p,q}^{\rm rqd}$ and eigenvectors $\psi_{p,q}^{\rm rqd}$ in this case is

 defined using the two independent parameters $p\geq1$ and $q\geq1$ that take integer values.
 However, these solutions do not have any definite symmetry~\cite{CCM+05}.
 Therefore, they need to be symmetrized to apply the general results from Section~\ref{Dipole}.
-Symmetry adapted eigenfunctions can be found in Appendix~\ref{eigenRQD}.
+Symmetry-adapted eigenfunctions can be found in Appendix~\ref{eigenRQD}.

 After calculating the transition dipole matrix element and the excitation energies for two excited states in the perturbative correction~\cite{check}, we obtain the desired results